 We have business operations globally, and accordingly, we are exposed to foreign currency fluctuations that can affect our financial results.
-For the years ended December 31, 2017 and 2016, approximately 7.6% and 9.2% of our revenue was derived from contracts denominated in currencies other than the U.S. dollar, whereas 28.6% and 25.3% of our operational costs, including, but not limited to, salaries, wages and other employee benefits, were derived in foreign currencies.
-Of these exposures, 89.0% and 91.7% of revenue denominated in foreign currencies and 49.6% and 46.6% of operational costs denominated in foreign currencies were Euro denominated.
+For the years ended December 31, 2018 and 2017, approximately 8.7% and 7.6% of our revenue was derived from contracts denominated in currencies other than the U.S. dollar, whereas approximately 29.8% and 28.6% of our operational costs, including, but not limited to, salaries, wages and other employee benefits, were derived in foreign currencies.
+Of these exposures, approximately 87.5% and 89.0% of revenue denominated in foreign currencies and approximately 48.3% and 49.6% of operational costs denominated in foreign currencies were Euro denominated for the years ended December 31, 2018 and 2017, respectively.
 Our financial statements are reported in U.S. dollars and, accordingly, fluctuations in exchange rates will affect the translation of our revenues and expenses denominated in foreign currencies into U.S. dollars for purposes of reporting our consolidated financial results.
-We recalculated our reported pre-tax income for the years ended December 31, 2017 and 2016 using foreign exchange rates that were 10% higher and 10% lower than actual exchange rates utilized during the year.
-When utilizing foreign exchange rates 10% higher than actual exchange rates, our pre-tax income for the years ended December 31, 2017 and 2016 is positively impacted by approximately \$5.2 million and \$3.6 million, respectively.
-When utilizing foreign exchange rates 10% lower than actual exchange rates, our pre-tax income for the years ended December 31, 2017 and 2016 is negatively impacted by approximately \$5.2 million and \$3.6 million, respectively.
+We recalculated our reported pre-tax income for the years ended December 31, 2018 and 2017 using foreign exchange rates that were 10% higher and 10% lower than actual exchange rates utilized during the year.
+When utilizing foreign exchange rates 10% higher than actual exchange rates, our pre-tax income for the years ended December 31, 2018 and 2017 is positively impacted by approximately \$5.1 million and \$5.2 million, respectively.
+When utilizing foreign exchange rates 10% lower than actual exchange rates, our pre-tax income for the years ended December 31, 2018 and 2017 is negatively impacted by approximately \$5.1 million and \$5.2 million, respectively.